saumilthecode/IWILLWIN/README.md

 ---

 ## **Overview**
-By 2025, you’d think we would have leveraged technology better !!! to help individuals with **Autism Spectrum Disorder (ASD)** practice their social skills!!!
+By 2025, you’d think we would have leveraged technology better!!! to help individuals with **Autism Spectrum Disorder (ASD)** practice their social skills!!!
 Over **75 million people** (~1% of the population)!!! are diagnosed with ASD, yet digital support tools remain limited!

 We read a ton of research articles from universities like Stanford, John Hopkins, Harvard Med and so many many more and realised individuals with ASD often struggle to form **meaningful social connections** due to challenges such as: